raul-fornell/board-game-design-resources/README.md

 ## Books

-Inspiring books that teach game design.
-Also for video games.
+Inspiring books that teach game design, history and also for video games.

 - [The Art Of Game Design](https://schellgames.com/art-of-game-design)
 - [Challenges for game designers](https://www.amazon.es/Challenges-Game-Designers-Brenda-Brathwaite/dp/158450580X)